nickzoic/nick.zoic.org/art/failed-to-set-dtr-rts-systemd-modemmanager/index.md

 This is particularly a problem with [esptool](https://github.com/espressif/esptool) and [tinyprog](https://github.com/tinyfpga/TinyFPGA-Bootloader/tree/master/programmer) and similar programs which try to send high-speed binary data over the UART.

+It used to be you could prevent this using a udev rule, but for some reason this wasn't working.

 After ages trying to work out what was going on, I found this article on Ask Ubuntu: [udev rules seem ignored; can not prevent modem manager from grabbing device](https://askubuntu.com/questions/399263/udev-rules-seem-ignored-can-not-prevent-modem-manager-from-grabbing-device)